amirubin87/NECTAR/V1/ReadMe.txt

-# NECTAR
-Node-centric ovErlapping Community deTection AlgoRithm

-This repository contains two implementations of the NECTAR algorithm as described in: TDOO.
+This folder contains two java implemented version to the NECTAR algorithm as described in  TODO.
-1. NECTAR_W - aims to maximize WOCC.
+1. (w) - NECTAR_W - aims to maximize WOCC.
-2. NECTAR_Q - aims to maximize the overlapping version of modularity Q_e.
+2. (q) - NECTAR_Q - aims to maximize the overlapping version of modularity Q_e.

 Input:
 	A list of undirected edges, tab or space delimited.